-It partnered with American Express, MasterCard and Visa, the three three major payment networks which are collectively responsible for the 83% of the purchase transaction in America.
-It also joined hand with big retail chains to the likes of Bloomingdale?s, Disney Store and Walt Disney World Resort, Duane Reade, Macy?s, McDonald?s, Sephora, Staples, Subway, Walgreens and Whole Foods Market.
-Apart from that, 258 Apple?s own stores were there to fuel its launch.
-The feature was made available with iPhone 6 and iPhone 6 Plus devices, but was also extended to iPhone 5, iPhone 5c and iPhone 5s through Apple Watch.
+It partnered with American Express, MasterCard, and Visa, the three major payment networks which are collectively responsible for the 83% of the purchase transaction in America.
+It also joined hand with big retail chains to the likes of Bloomingdale's, Disney Store and Walt Disney World Resort, Duane Reade, Macy's, McDonald's, Sephora, Staples, Subway, Walgreens and Whole Foods Market.
+Apart from that, 258 Apple's own stores were there to fuel its launch.
+The feature was made available with iPhone 6 and iPhone 6 Plus devices but was also extended to iPhone 5, iPhone 5c and iPhone 5s through Apple Watch.

-Let?s take a look at the important facts of PYMNTS Innovation Project 2016 shared at Harvard University (March 17) by leaders from the payments, commerce, tech and security ecosystems.
-The core purpose of the meet was to assess and discover the opportunities, challenges and progress linked with the mobile payment system.
+Let's take a look at the important facts of PYMNTS Innovation Project 2016 shared at Harvard University (March 17) by leaders from the payments, commerce, tech and security ecosystems.
+The core purpose of the meet was to assess and discover the opportunities, challenges, and progress linked to the mobile payment system.